tomjackman/keyonic/README.md

 Ensure that you have the Web Origin configured in Keycloak. eg `*` or other.

+Also ensure that the redirectUri is pointing to where the ionic dev server is running. eg. `http://localhost:8100/*`

 ## Keycloak Configuration
 The following configuration was used for this application.